AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART4.md

 **Notes:**
 - This is a **critical wrapper** for LLM text generation
 - **Placeholder implementation** - core functionality not implemented
-- Should integrate with InferenceCache for deduplication
+- MUST integrate with InferenceCache for deduplication
-- Should log all requests to InferenceRequest for analytics
+- MUST log all requests to InferenceRequest for analytics
 - Temperature/topK/topP parameters align with transformer sampling algorithms

 ---